 Birth of Rupert, the Elector of the Holy Roman Empire, in Amberg, Germany.

 May 5, 1525

-Death of Friederich III (the Wise), Elector of Saxony in Lochau, Germany.
+Death of Friedrich III (the Wise), Elector of Saxony in Lochau, Germany.
 Friederich served as the protector of Martin Luther after the imperial ban of 1521.
 He housed Luther at the castle named the “Wartburg” where Luther translated the Bible.
-Friedrich was a patron of Albrecht Dürer, and Luchas Cranach the Elder.
+Friedrich was a patron of Albrecht Dürer, and Lucas Cranach the Elder.
 He founded the University of Wittenberg in 1502.

 May 5, 1747

 Birth of Leopold II in Vienna, an Emperor of the Holy Roman Empire.
 Born Peter Leopold Joseph Anton Joachim Pius Gotthard, Leopold II was Holy Roman Emperor and King of Hungary and Bohemia from 1790 to 1792, Archduke of Austria and Grand Duke of Tuscany from 1765 to 1790.
 He was a son of Emperor Francis I and his wife, Empress Maria Theresa.
 Leopold was a moderate proponent of enlightened absolutism.

 May 5, 1818